A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

-\subsubsection{GRB candidate: FST 180112}
+\subsection{GRB candidate: FST 180112}

-\hlm{For the sake of robustness, we report new transient sources, which met the ``weak'' detection criterion in both the analysed samples based on the default binning and the one shifted in time by 3 hours.
-We consider AGNs, GRBs, the Sun, novae, $\gamma$-ray binaries, and the other sources detected with} \textit{Fermi}-LAT as known sources of $\gamma$ rays.
-Therefore, the term ``new'' in this paragraph is applied to sources with unknown \hbb{counterparts} in the Fermi source catalogues \hdm{or not yet reported via GCN circulars}.
-This criterion allows us to eliminate possible spurious signals in disproportionally short exposure intervals and makes new transient sources reliable.
-The disproportionally short exposure intervals may arise due to the \hbb{overlap} between the 6-hour binning and visibility of the source's position with \textit{Fermi}-LAT.
+For the sake of robustness, we report new transient sources of GeV $\gamma$ rays, which met the weak detection criterion in both the analysed samples based on the default binning and the one shifted in time by three hours.
+The term `new' in this paragraph is applied to GeV $\gamma$-ray sources with unknown \hbb{counterparts} in the Fermi source catalogues or not yet reported via GCN circulars \hdm{or other publications}.
+This detection criterion allows us to eliminate possible spurious signals in disproportionally short exposure intervals and makes new transient sources reliable.
+The disproportionally short exposure intervals may arise due to the \hbb{overlap} between the six-hour binning and visibility of the source's position with \textit{Fermi}-LAT.
 We checked and found that there is only a single event due to the disproportionally short exposure effect \hbb{present} in the sample shifted in time.
-That event occurred in November 2021 \hbb{as it is} and based only on three $\gamma$ rays, is discarded.
+That event occurred in 2021 November, and \hbb{as it is} based only on three $\gamma$ rays, was discarded.
 The VSSTW analysis resulted in only one new transient source, satisfying the robustness criterion, \hdm{in addition to the solar flare on 2023 December 31}.
-This transient occurred on 2018 January 12 and its $\gamma$-ray emission is confined within one 6-hour interval.
-The HEALPix pixel corresponding to this transient source has coordinates (RA, Dec)=(43\fdg83, 76\fdg52).
-Figure \ref{F2} shows a zoomed local significance map centered on FST 180112.
+This transient occurred on 2018 January 12 and its $\gamma$-ray emission is confined within one six-hour interval.
+The HEALPix pixel corresponding to this transient source has coordinates\LEt{***make sure your abbreviations are all the same.
+In the tables you use R.A. and Dec.
+Either is fine, but please be consistent. (see also note 32) } (R.A., Dec)=(43\fdg83, 76\fdg52).
+Figure \ref{F2} shows a zoomed-in image of a local significance map centred on FST 180112.

-To study the origin of $\gamma$-ray emission \hbb{that} happened on 2018 January 12, we selected $\gamma$ rays recorded by \textit{Fermi}-LAT \hlm{during the 6-hour interval covering this transient.
+To study the origin of the $\gamma$-ray emission \hbb{that} happened on 2018 January 12, we selected $\gamma$ rays recorded by \textit{Fermi}-LAT \hlm{during the six-hour interval covering this transient.
 This selection revealed a cluster of five $\gamma$ rays contributing to this transient event.
-All these five $\gamma$ rays are within a 0\fdg5 radius around the corresponding HEALPix pixel.
+All five of the $\gamma$ rays are within a 0\fdg5 radius around the corresponding HEALPix pixel.
 The coordinates and arrival times of these $\gamma$ rays are listed in Table} \ref{Tab12thJan}. \hlm{These five $\gamma$ rays were recorded within a time interval of 11 minutes.}